genestack/user-guide/source/doc-odm-user-guide/import-data-using-python-script.rst

 - A Genestack API token

-- Either a Study file containing metadata about the study in TSV format, hosted at an FTP or HTTP web address, OR the accession of an existing study in ODM that you will add files to.
+- Either a Study file containing metadata about the study in TSV format, hosted at an HTTPS web address, OR the accession of an existing study in ODM that you will add files to.

-- A Samples file containing metadata about the samples in TSV format, hosted at an FTP or HTTP web address
+- A Samples file containing metadata about the samples in TSV format, hosted at an HTTPS web address

 Optional experimental (signal) data files
 -----------------------------------------